 Uniform & Team History

-The uniform is an actual hand-me-down from the 1960 Washington Senators of the American League, and was worn by outfielder Dan Dobbek, whose name is stitched inside the shirt.
-Dobbek appeared in 100 games for the 1960 Senators during the parts of three seasons he played in the big leagues.
-When the Senators relocated to Minneapolis after the 1960 season and were reborn as the Minnesota Twins, their old road uniforms were passed on to the Middleboro Senators, a farm team for the Expansion Washington Senators that replaced the old Senators in 1961.
+The uniform is an actual hand-me-down from the 1960 Washington Senators of the American League and was worn by outfielder Dan Dobbek, whose name is stitched inside the shirt.
+Dobbek appeared in 110 games for the 1960 Senators during the parts of three seasons he played in the big leagues.
+When the Senators relocated to Minneapolis after the 1960 season and were reborn as the Minnesota Twins, their old road uniforms were passed on to the Middleboro Senators, a farm team for the expansion Washington Senators that replaced the old Senators in 1961.

 Oldtime Game History

-Wennik was signed by the Washington Senators and played one season with Middleboro following a stellar career at the University of Massachusetts.
-Wennik has held onto the uniform top over the years; when he was inducted into the UMass Sports Hall of Fame in 2007, he – and his uniform – were invited to the Oldtime Baseball Game.
+Wennik has held onto the uniform top over the years.
+When he was inducted into the UMass Sports Hall of Fame in 2007, Wennik – and his uniform — were invited to the Oldtime Baseball Game.

-Cambridge native Bobby Fournier of Salem State College wore it in 2007, and again in ’08 and ’09.
+Cambridge native Bobby Fournier of Salem State College wore it 2007-09.